 Hello!
 I’m Justine – a Melbourne-based postpartum professional.

 My work ethic is underpinned by my commitment to sustainability and intention to live a life that’s kind towards our bodies and our planet.
-I’m passionate about helping others implement these values into their daily lives in practical ways – from how to live with less, to making some easy product swaps around the house to guidance on the use and care of cloth nappies.
+I’m passionate about helping others implement these values into their daily lives in practical ways – from how to live with less, to making some easy low-tox swaps around the house to guidance on the use and care of cloth nappies.

 Fun facts about me: my favourite tv shows (in no particular order) are: Seinfeld, NCIS, Outlander, Gavin and Stacey and The Walking Dead (I even hunted down locations and did a TWD tour in 2018!).
 I am obsessed with fresh air; opening windows and doors all year round regardless of the temperature.
 I used to cook for Jamie Oliver in his London restaurant and even once babysat his kids when they were littles.
 I have a tendency to kick my slippers off and leave them all over the house, I have rowed the Grand Canal in Venice and I can’t stand the sound of any else’s teeth being brushed except my own.
 The past few year of exploration has led to learning about my neurodivergent brain which has opened a whole new world of understanding and kindness towards not only those I support, but also myself.